-- wind speeds greater than 3 m/s at 10 m above ground level - stability category F temperature inversion conditions and wind speeds greater than 2 m/s at 10 m above ground level - stability category G temperature inversion conditions - as defined under the NPfI.
+- wind speeds greater than 3 m/s at 10 m above ground level - stability category F temperature inversion conditions and wind speeds greater than 2 m/s at 10 m above ground level - stability category G temperature inversion conditions - as defined under the NPfl.

-The last point refers to 'very noise-enhancing' conditions which are considered outside the 'standard' or 'noise-enhancing' meteorological conditions defined in Table D1 of Fact Sheet D of the NPfl.
+The last point referencing the NPfI adds the concept of 'very noise-enhancing' conditions which are considered outside the 'standard' or 'noise-enhancing' meteorological conditions defined in Table D1 of Fact Sheet D of the NPfI.